bearhsiang/SSLST/README.md

 ## Get data

 The speech dataset will be processed into tsv files.
-This repo default supports three common dataset, which are librispeech, libritrans and covost2, and also allow you to add new dataset.
+This repo default supports three common datasets, which are librispeech, libritrans and covost2, and also allow you to add new dataset.

 ### To prepare supported dataset